Our story and our beginnings

-Cappa and D’Alberto Plc was established as a partnership in Nigeria in 1932 by two determined and dedicated young men from Piedmont in Northern Italy, Pietro Carlo Cappa and Vigino D’Alberto.
-From an undercapitalized business operating within the static economic conditions of the time, the two partners managed to secure a foothold with an initial series of small jobs from the Catholic Mission.
-Then, still in 1932, came the first significant contract for the Italian-Nigerian Commercial Syndicate.
-In the following year, the partnership aided in the construction of the Holy Cross Cathedral and subsequently won contracts for the Hunmuani Mosque in Lagos and the Catholic Mission in Abeokuta.
+Cappa and D’Alberto Plc was established as a partnership in Nigeria in 1932 by two dedicated young men from Piedmont in Northern Italy, Pietro Carlo Cappa and Vigino D’Alberto.
+From an undercapitalized business operating within the prevailing economic conditions of the time, the two partners managed to secure a foothold with an initial series of small jobs from the Catholic Mission.
+The partnership aided in the construction of the Holy Cross Cathedral and subsequently won contracts for the Hunmuani Mosque in Lagos and the Catholic Mission in Abeokuta.

 Although colonial Nigeria was struggling in the aftermath of the European depression, the partnership endured.
-In 1936, the first government contract was awarded to them for a substantial housing project in Yola.
-As a result of the successful completion of this project well ahead of schedule, the partnership won further contracts in Yola, Sokoto and Jos.
+In 1936, the first government contract was awarded for a substantial housing project in Yola.
+As a result of the successful completion of the project well ahead of schedule, the partnership won further contracts in Yola, Sokoto, and Jos.
 By the close of the decade, eight years after coming into being, Cappa and D’Alberto had forged the foundations for what is now the oldest and one of the most prominent organizations in the Nigerian construction industry today.

 The two founders on a site visit, 1932